TheBrockEllis/Feedbacker.js/CONTRIBUTING.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request :D

-#### Have you created a plugin from our boilerplate?
+#### Have you used Feedbacker.js on a website or app??

-[Let us know!](https://github.com/jquery-boilerplate/boilerplate/wiki/Sites) It’s interesting to see what features others have come up with.
+[Let us know!](https://github.com/TheBrockEllis/Feedbacker.js/wiki/Sites) It’s always wonderful to see how others are utilizing what you make.